DashboardCode/BsMultiSelect/README.md

 https://cdn.jsdelivr.net/npm/@dashboardcode/bsmultiselect@1.1.0/dist/css/BsMultiSelect.bs4.min.css

 # Architecture
-Instead of using BS4 Dropdown component (it is not possible since BS Dropdown requires presence of `toggle-buttons` https://github.com/twbs/bootstrap/issues/26420) the plugin uses `popper.js` (V1) directly.
+Instead of using BS5 Dropdown component (it is not possible since BS Dropdown requires presence of `toggle-buttons` https://github.com/twbs/bootstrap/issues/26420) the plugin uses `popper.js` (V1) directly.

-Inspite of this the plugin utilize `dropdown-menu` class.
+Inspite of this the plugin utilize `dropdown-menu` CSS class.
 Menu items contains BS Custom checkboxes.

-Other BS4 classes were used:
+Other BS classes were used:

 * `form-control` class - it is applied to `ul` that emulates `input`